EsKoBar-hi/books-scraper/README.md

 ### `parser_all_pages.py` — full catalog

 Follows the "next page" links automatically and collects data from the **entire catalog** (~1000 books, ~50 pages), with a short delay between requests to avoid overloading the server.
+Saves the result to `all_books.xlsx`.

 ```bash
 python parser_all_pages.py